GDPR Privacy Notice

 Statistical evaluation of anonymous information helps us to increase the protection level for processing personal data.
 We will draw no conclusions as to the identity of the data subject from the personal data of data subjects stored in anonymous log files.

 7. Subscribing to Newsletter and other Services

 At regular intervals, NeuroCheck GmbH will supply you with newsletters provided you explicitly consent; of course, you can at any time revoke this consent in writing (using the unsubscribe button or by sending an e-mail).
 We use the newsletter to let potential buyers, customers, and business associates know about special offers, news, events, and the like.

-The personal data collected when registering for the newsletter using the form will only be used for mailing the newsletter or requested information / demo DVD.
+The personal data collected when registering for the newsletter using the form will only be used for mailing the newsletter or requested information / Evaluation License.

 Registration makes use of the double opt-in process.
 This requires that the visitor must have a valid e-mail address and be able to receive a confirmation mail we send.
 Only after accessing the activation link from the confirmation mail within a certain period of time is the registration finalized; should this not happen, the personal data is deleted.
 This process is designed to protect the visitor’s e-mail address.

 You can revoke your consent to store your personal data and use them for mailing our newsletter at any time, e.g. by using the unsubscribe link in the newsletter or by sending an e-mail to firstname.lastname@example.org.

 Visitors who have registered can at any time exercise their data subject rights (see chapter Data Subject Rights).